dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/bidirectional-features-in-wpf-overview.md

 In a real application you might need to set the Language programmatically.
 For example, you want to set the `xml:lang` attribute to be the same as the one used by the system’s UI, or maybe change the language depending on the application state.

-If you want to make changes based on the application's state, make use of other features provided by [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)].
+If you want to make changes based on the application's state, make use of other features provided by Windows Presentation Foundation (WPF).

 First, set the application component’s `NumberSubstitution.CultureSource="Text"`.
 Using this setting makes sure that the settings do not come from the UI for text elements that have "User" as the default, such as <xref:System.Windows.Controls.TextBlock>.